Let me tell you a little bit more about our clothes.

 We research trends, body shapes, color combinations, fabrics, and cuts.

+Our clothes are taken out of the waste stream.
 We rescue as many basics as we rescue complementary pieces.
 We understand that you might prefer a subtle selection whereas someone would prefer to stand out in a crowd.

 We inspect the clothes and wash them professionally.
 We repair them and sometimes modify them to fit the standards.